WRONGFUL DEATH ATTORNEY IN WEST VIRGINIA

 A wrongful death lawsuit will hold the other person or party legally responsible.
 The victim’s loved ones may be able to recover compensation to assist them financially.

 Most importantly, the victim’s loved ones can obtain some sense of closure and satisfaction knowing the justice was served.

 In essence, a wrongful death case can be thought of as a personal injury lawsuit that the statutory beneficiaries file because the decedent is incapable of bringing about his or her own suit.

-At Goddard & Wagoner, PLLC, our Morgantown and Clarksburg attorneys have over 20 years of combined experience assisting families bring their wrongful death claims to court.
+At Goddard Law PLLC, our Morgantown and Clarksburg attorney has over 20 years of experience assisting families bring their wrongful death claims to court.

 Our prestigious law firm will fight for the full compensation and damages loved ones deserve for their immeasurable loss, while ensuring that the liable party is held accountable.

 Wrongful Death Laws in the State of West Virginia

 The right for a West Virginia resident to file and obtain compensation in a wrongful death lawsuit is defined under West Virginia State Code Chapter 55, Article 7, Sections 5-8.

 The code necessitates that the personal representative of the decedent has to file a wrongful death claim.
 The administrator of the decedent’s estate may be considered the personal representative.

 The following family members can receive compensation in a wrongful death lawsuit: